Art-Sells/Arells/Build-Notes.md

 ### Home
-- Loading Modal (3 seconds (A) logo with loader circling it) arells looks exactly like CoinMarketCap (simplified / Market Cap)...
+- Loading Modal (3 seconds (A) logo with loader circling it)
+- arells
+- If bear markets never existed
+- 2 new assets added weekly (colorful)

+looks exactly like CoinMarketCap (simplified / Market Cap)...
 Assets| (24hr)(1wk),etc, MarketCap
-- more assets coming soon...

 ### Bitcoin (test Ethereum version to release both, implement into Home)
 (columns if more than 700 px, rows if less, integrate "bitcoin" "ethereum" loaders for sessions if /bitcoin or /ethereum from loaders for portfolios)